NikolaiT/uncaptcha3/README.md

 Since the release of [uncaptcha2](https://github.com/ecthros/uncaptcha2) is from **Jan 18, 2019**, the Proof of Concept code does not work anymore.

-This repository keeps the captcha breaking code up to date.
+This repository fixes this and attempts to keep the proof of concept up to date.

 ### Known Issues